altanner/graphical-data-apps/site-build/content/posts/04charts.md

 {{< admonition type="question" title="Exercise 4: better visuals" open=true >}}
 So far, we have a chart which expresses three things: the CO2, GDP and continent of the countries in our dataset.
 In this exercise, we are adding arguments to `px.scatter()`, to include further data.
 1. We can control the size of points.
 Add a parameter called `size`, and assign the column name `"Services"` to it (note that any dataframe column name is a string).
-2. Our mouse-over is not very useful right now.
+2. Our mouse-hover tooltip is not very useful right now.
 Add a parameter called `hover_name`, and assign `"Country"` to it.
 3. The chart can use the vertical space a bit better.
 Add a parameter called `height`, and give an integer value to this in pixels (choose a height suitable for your screen; for me, `height=650` fits best, but for you it might be different).
 {{< /admonition >}}